synackchoo/FancyListener/README.md

+Credit where credit is due: Inspired by Zeetaz who wrote FancyTracker (who was inspired by Franz Rosen who wrote postMessage-tracker)
+This wouldn't be here without them.
+Also it's heavily vibe-coded...so sue me

 # FancyListener

 > A globally installable CLI tool for capturing and analyzing postMessage listeners detected by the FancyTracker browser extension.